alishafazal/hangman-project-3/README.md

 ![spreadsheet](assets/images/spreadsheet.png)

 ### Future Features
-- Allow the user to add their own words which will update the Google spreadsheet accordingly
+- Allow the user to add their own words which will update the Google spreadsheet accordingly.
-- Add a highscore system which can create competition between users
+- Add a highscore system which can create competition between users.

 ## Testing
 ### Validator Testing